nowshinsharmile/Airline-Passenger-Satisfaction/README.md

 # Airline-Passenger-Satisfaction
-The dataset is available in kaggle
+The dataset is available in kaggle. https://www.kaggle.com/teejmahal20/airline-passenger-satisfaction

 # Problem Statement
 Like any service, Airlines depends entirely on customers, as they are the one paying for it.
 Airlines spend millions on understasnding customer satisfaction.
 This dataset uses various variables and to determine which variables contribute most to passengers satisfaction.
 # Problem Type